'Crazy Rich Asians' director Jon M. Chu making his own Thai cave rescue movie

 News of Chu’s film on the subject comes after Discovery Channel set a documentary about the rescue to air this Friday, and producer Michael Scott from the faith-based Pure Flix Films already began preliminary work on an “inspirational” scripted film.

 Chu has directed Now Me See Me 2, Jem and the Holograms, G.I.
 Joe: Retaliation, and is set to direct a movie adaptation of the musical In the Heights.
-But Crazy Rich Asians is significant in that it represents something rarely seem these days in Hollywood — a predominantly Asian cast.
+But Crazy Rich Asians is significant in that it represents something rarely seen these days in Hollywood — a predominantly Asian cast.
 Kevin Kwan, the author of the source material, even told EW how some studios “wanted to change the heroine into a white girl.”

 “We have the power to not only MAKE history but be the historians that RECORD it too,” Chu continued tweeting.
 “So that it’s told correctly and respectfully.
 Couldn’t just sit here watching how others would “interpret” this important story.”